Choosing your courses

 Students with an honours degree (including a BE with honours) or a PGDipSc take Part 2 only.
 Students with a BSc need to take both parts 1 and 2.

-See the Computer Graphics pages for more details on the programmes in Computer Graphics, including the MSc and the MDI, and the undergraduate preparation required.
+See the Computer Graphics pages for more details on the programmes in Computer Graphics.

 Note that for students who are enrolled part-time, the time limit on the MSc can be extended pro-rata up to a maximum of five years.

 The Master of Engineering (ME) is a master’s degree involving a thesis in engineering and may be endorsed with a specific area (Electronic and Computer System Engineering, Network Engineering, or Software Engineering).
 The ME programme provides students with both a professional qualification attractive to employers in the engineering fields as well as opportunities to carry out a significant piece of research in engineering.
-The ME is a one year to one and half year full-time programme consisting of a 120 point thesis, or a 90 point thesis plust 30 points of 400- or 500-level courses from the ME or BE schedule.
+The ME is a one year full-time programme consisting of a 120 point thesis, or a 90 point thesis plus 30 points of 400- or 500-level courses from the ME or BE(Hons) schedule.

 The PhD degree is a research qualification that involves three to four years of original research work.
 A PhD is generally required by those people seeking careers in a university or research laboratory.
 A number of private companies and government departments also carry out research and seek new employees with a PhD.